iadvize/documentation/Documentation.md

 *Partial occupation rate*
 Part of production time during which an agent is connected to the panel and is partially busy.

-**presence_duration**
-*Total period of presence*
-Total period during which the agents were connected to the desk.

-**presence_smoothed_duration**
-*Smoothed period of presence*
-Period during which operators were connected.
-Length of the time slot covered with at least one agent present.

 **presentation_duration**
 *Smoothed period of button presentation*
 Period during which buttons are displayable.
 Length of the time slot covered with at least one agent available.